Voiding & sex

-Many years ago it was believed that voiding (urinating) before and after having intercourse will guard against developing a urinary tract infection (UTI) , sending women running in and out of bathrooms in a frantic pace.
+Many years ago it was believed that voiding (urinating) before and after having intercourse will guard against developing a urinary tract infection (UTI), sending women running in and out of bathrooms at a frantic pace.

 But was it urine in the system that caused the infection, or the penis’ rubbing/chafing the underside of the urethra (urine tube)?